pattonsgirl/CEG2350/Labs/Lab07/README.md

     - What partition is the root filesystem on?
     - What is the partition label?
     - What type of filesystem is on the partition?
-6. Use `df` to view file system disk space usage in human readable format
+6. Use `df` to view file system disk space usage in human readable format (meaning it prints MB/KB/GB)
 7. For the root filesystem:
     - What is the total size?
     - How much space is used?